 Only the side-wind assistance is fitted as standard, however.

 Any changes to the way the Movano looks?

 The front end has been worked over, with a higher bonnet line, new grille and new bumpers.

-The rest of the van is as it was, although the load area lighting now uses LEDs for added brightness.
+Aside from the interior, detailed below, the rest of the van is as it was, although the load area lighting now uses LEDs for added brightness.

 Any changes inside the cab of the 2019 Vauxhall Movano?

 There’s a completely new dashboard, which looks a little more modern but promises to remain as practical as ever.